cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - m: 1
 - H: SHA-512
 - L: 72
-- f: Icart's method, {{icart}}
 - h\_eff: 1

+The suites P384-SHA512-SW-RO- and P384-SHA512-SW-NU- are specified by

+- f: Shallue-van de Woestijne method, {{sw}}
+- Z: 0

+The suites P384-SHA512-SSWU-RO- and P384-SHA512-SSWU-NU- are specified by

+- f: Simplified SWU method, {{simple-swu}}
+- Z: -2

 ## Suites for NIST P-521 {#suites-p521}

-The suites P521-SHA512-SSWU-RO- and P521-SHA512-SSWU-NU-
-are defined for the NIST P-384 elliptic curve {{FIPS186-4}}.
+The NIST P-521 elliptic curve {{FIPS186-4}} has the following parameters.
-These suites share the following parameters:

 - E: y^2 = x^3 + A * x + B, where
   - A = -3